outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - example specific function mapping:

+      - swinnerton-dyer
+        - elliptic curves have a unit case of 'higher dimensional inputs generating lower-dimensional outputs'

       - riemann sum
         - related questions
           - why would the sum of inverses of squares (like an 'area') equal a factor of (pi squared)/6?